mathineau/pangaea-clustering-intro/README.md

 interest (henceforth called ROI).

 What else?
 Each of these "Things to see" have a certain set of "attributes" for you to consider.
-These attributes are carefully engineered to help you make the important decision of whether you should get up and visit the place or stay in the hotel parlor and down a bottle of vodka with the lobby boy.
+These attributes are carefully engineered to help yu make the important decision of whether you should get up and visit the place or stay in the hotel parlor and down a bottle of vodka with the lobby boy.
 These trip defining attributes usually boil down to the following few: a name, a short description,